 HIGHLIGHTS

-- Suzuki Victoris price in Nepal is expected to be between Rs.
-50–60 Lakhs.
+- Suzuki Victoris price in Nepal starts at Rs.
+54 Lakhs.

-- It is likely to be offered with FWD, one 4WD, and Hybrid powertrain options.
+- It is offered across FWD, 4WD, and Hybrid powertrain options.

 Suzuki still refuses to fully let go of the internal combustion engine and remains one of the few major brands without a pure electric offering.
 The long-awaited e-Vitara has once again taken a back seat, while Suzuki Nepal moves forward with the Victoris instead.
 In a market racing toward EVs, that restraint could either look wise or painfully late.

-CG MotoCorp, the authorized distributor of Suzuki cars in Nepal, is all set to add a new car to its lineup, i.e., the Suzuki Victoris.
+CG MotoCorp, the authorized distributor of Suzuki cars in Nepal, has added a new vehicle to its lineup, i.e., the Suzuki Victoris.
 This one is intended for a hot take at the C-segment SUV (mid-size SUVs) after the Grand Vitara.

 Although the Victoris shares the same platform and engine as the Grand Vitara, the target customers for the Victoris are different than the Grand Vitara.
 There are two dealership networks of Maruti Suzuki in India: Arena and Nexa.
 While the latter one is for more premium vehicles like the Grand Vitara & Jimny, the former is reserved for budget-friendly cars such as the Swift and WagonR.

-Interestingly, the Victoris is distributed via the Arena dealership network so it is supposed to be more affordable than the Grand Vitara which sits in the same segment.
-But will it translate in Nepal as well?
+Interestingly, the Victoris is distributed via the Arena dealership network, so it is supposed to be more affordable than the Grand Vitara, which sits in the same segment.
+And, in fact, the Victoris is a tad more affordable than the Vitara.

 What is the Price of Suzuki Victoris in Nepal?

-We estimate that the Suzuki Victoris price in Nepal will be between Rs.
-50 Lakhs to Rs.
-60 Lakhs.
-This price range will accommodate at two major variants in terms of powertrain, i.e., Smart Hybrid (which essentially is a petrol engine) and Strong Hybrid.
-Furthermore, the variants will further spread out in terms of transmission (manual, automatic and CVT) and drive setup (front wheel drive and all-wheel drive).
+Suzuki Victoris price in Nepal starts at Rs.
+54 Lakhs and goes all the way up to Rs.
+97.29 Lakhs.
+This price range accommodates two major variants in terms of powertrain, i.e., Smart Hybrid (which essentially is a petrol engine) and Strong Hybrid.
+Furthermore, the variants spread out in terms of transmission and drive setup.

-Can the Suzuki Victoris really help revive interest in petrol cars in Nepal?
-It has a well-rounded lineup, plenty of promise, and a total leniency toward hybrid.
-The real verdict will come once buyers weigh it against the realities of cost and daily ownership.
+Now, the question is: Can the Suzuki Victoris really help revive interest in petrol cars in Nepal?
+It has a well-rounded lineup, plenty of promise, and a good leniency toward hybrids.
+But the real verdict will come once sales numbers start to drop.
+We will be following it closely, so be sure to check for further updates.

 Let’s have a quick look at the key specs of the Suzuki Victoris in Nepal for 2026.